InspiryThemes/realhomes-docs/docs/agents-elementor-widget.md

-## Add Real Homes Widgets with Elementor
+## Add RealHomes Widgets with Elementor

 First of all, to edit the page with Elementor by simple clicking on **Edit with Elementor** button.
 It will redirect you to the **Elementor's Editing Mode** where you will have **Elementor's Widget Panel** on left and **Page's Preview** on the right.